liborty/medians/README.md

 ## Release Notes

 **Version 2.0.0** - Better, leaner, faster!
 Drastically reduced stack usage.
 Significant speed up using iterative implementation.
 More concise code.
-Deleted algorithms with inferior performance, such as `naive_median`.
+Deleted all old algorithms with inferior performance, such as `naive_median`.
 Pivot value estimates are now simple arithmetic means.
 This is not as sophisticated as secant but is fast to evaluate, giving better overall performance.
 Introduced closure argument `quantify`, allowing dynamic application to any (quantifiable) data types.
 Yanked versions 1.0.9 & 1.0.10 as returning `Result` was a breaking change which according to `semver` requires major new version, i.e. this one.

 **Version 1.0.9** - Added custom MedError and wrapped outputs in Result.
 Updated `times` dependency.